Introduction

 2. Types of images can vary

-Political and election flyers should still include a high quality image and a catchy headline.
+Political and election flyers should still include a high quality image and a good headline.
 These elements are still important.
-However your image can be smaller compared to a traditional flyer.
+However your image will often be smaller compared to a traditional flyer.

-For an election leaflet, an image of the candidate “in action”, speaking to people in the local area will often be the best choice.
+For an election leaflet, an image of the candidate “in action”, speaking to people in the local area is often the choice.

 You can get more creative with your image selection if you’re making a political leaflet focused on a particular local issue rather than promoting a candidate.